Skip to content ↓

 I read Law at Cambridge and went on to study Medicine in London after Science A Levels.
 I worked as a secondary teacher in Sierra Leone and as a trainee doctor in London, Salisbury and Birmingham and as a Consultant Physician in Worthing.
 I have been a governor of Worthing High School since it opened in the early 1980s.

-Adrian Cook - Head of School - Worthing High School
+Adrian Cook - Headteacher - Worthing High School

 From a young age, I knew I wanted to be a teacher, and it was not long before I knew I wanted to be a History teacher, due to some inspirational teachers in secondary school.
 Mr Gardner, Mr Robinson and Mr Smith all had very different styles, but all inspired me and instilled a love for history.